sydasif/python-book/docs/source/01_introduction/01_intro.md

 - Configuration management
 - Troubleshooting

-We need automation in networking to create a more efficient networking environment, improve network uptime and prevent mistakes.
+You need automation in networking to create a more efficient networking environment, improve network uptime and prevent mistakes.

 ## Automation and Orchestration